ArjunNarayanan/CS-267-HW0/README.md

 I am a PhD student in the department of Mechanical Engineering at UC Berkeley.
 I develop finite element methods to study solid-solid phase transformations that are relevant to geophysics.
 Through CS 267, I want to learn how I can reduce the compute time of my finite element simulations.
 I am also interested in computational geometry and would like to learn parallel algorithms that will be relevant to this field.

 ## Multi-physics phase field simulations
 Phase field simulations are a popular class of numerical methods used to simulate microstructure evolution.
 These include transient phenomenon like solidification, dendrite growth, and phase transformations.
-(See [Chen 2002][Chen 2002] for an overview of the method.)
+(See Chen 2002 for an overview of the method.)
 At its heart, the phase field method aims to study the evolution of __order parameters__.
 Order parameters may be used as an indicator to represent, for example, various chemical species in a chemical reaction, differing phases of a material undergoing phase transition, damaged or fractured regions in a material that is failing.
 Often, it is necessary to couple these evolution equations with other physics -- for example thermomechanics.

 We will specifically examine the __MARMOT__ numerical framework which is based on Idaho National Laboratory's Multiphysics Object-Oriented Simulation Environment [MOOSE](https://mooseframework.inl.gov/).
 See Tonks et al 2012 for details on MARMOT.